Healthy Homes Assessment Tawa

 Insulation Tawa

-Insulation for underfloor and ceilings has been compulsory to all rental homes as of July 1st, 2019.
-Property managers and landlords must make sure that the insulation is up to standards that are in line with the latest quality.
-In certain situations, the current ceiling insulation, or the insulation of the sub floor space may need to be topped up or replaced.
+Ceiling and underfloor insulation is mandatory for all rent homes as of July 1st, 2019.
+Property managers and landlords should make sure that the insulation meets this new quality.
+In certain situations, the existing ceiling insulation or insulation in the sub floor space might need to be added or replaced.

-The "R" is a symbol for thermal resistance and is a measure of how well the insulation resists heat flow.
-The greater the R-value, the better the insulation.
+The "R" stands for thermal resistance, and is a gauge of how well insulation is able to resist heat flow.
+The more high the R-value, more effective the insulation.

 Find out all the details about the Healthy Homes insulation standard.